Learn more about cookies

 Direct link to content

-The operations of the Library of Parliament are prescribed in the Act on the Library of Parliament and the Library of Parliament rules of procedure.
 We abide by strict ethical guidelines, by offering reliable services and protecting the privacy of our customers.

 The Library of Parliament, which comes under the aegis of the Parliamentary Office, serves the Parliament as appropriate for its field, operates as the central archive for the Parliament, as well as a public central library disseminating information on law, society and the Parliament.
-(Act on the Library of Parliament, 717/2000, Section 1)

 The Library of Parliament disseminates information on the Parliament and its activities.
 We provide access to documents published by the Finnish Parliament as well as the parliaments of other countries together with literature on parliaments, the parliamentary system, and representational democracy.